KenKundert/emborg/doc/installing.rst

 Again, this is a rather minimal example.
 In this case, *repokey* is used as the encryption method, which is only suitable if the repository is on a server you control.

+When backing up the root file system it is important to exclude directories that cannot or should not be backed up.
+Those include: /dev, /proc, /run, /sys, and /tmp.

 As before you need to initialize the repository before it can be used: